-Proposed Finding: Concurrent with submitting the initial subdivision application, the Applicant submitted a tentative plan for the proposed subdivision.
-Compliance with CCC 17.16.050 through 17.16.080 are addressed specifically below.
+Finding: Concurrent with submitting the initial subdivision application, the Applicant submitted a tentative plan for the proposed subdivision.
+Compliance with CCC 17.16.050-.080 are addressed specifically below.
+An updated tentative plan was submitted as Exhibit 1, the Applicant testified that the only changes were the road name and a pull-out section along SW Juniper Canyon Road for a school bus stop and mail.